 Self-transformation is arduous work, especially at first; but each tiny change brings with it the joyful awareness that your life is gradually becoming a force for peaceful change.”

 The answer is no. The Hindu philosophy highlights that the goal of life is neither pursuing pleasure nor avoiding pain.
-Instead, it is recognizing that thoughts and actions have consequences – not only to oneself but also to others.
+Instead, it recognizes that thoughts and actions have consequences – not only to oneself but also to others.
 It is taking concerted efforts to guide our thoughts and actions in the right direction and seeking the knowledge that we need to shape our conduct and character.

 What is the source for such knowledge?
 The source is our own minds.
 Although we mistakenly assume that the external events are the cause of our pleasure and pain, it is not so.
 External events, for example, the birth of a child or the death of a spouse, occur regardless of how one reacts to them.
 We would be overjoyed by the birth of a child or distressed by the death of a spouse.
 But, when we dispassionately inquire into our minds, we comprehend that both emotions – happiness and sadness – are eventually, short-lived.
 Therefore, we should let neither emotions to overwhelm us.
 Instead, we must consider both emotions as ‘essential’ to train one’s conduct.
 In this sense, the external events are like the blows a blacksmith levies on a hot iron rod to make it malleable and to get it ready for productive use.